 Most herbivorous fish we’re used to keeping would snack on pretty much any vegetable, but not the Blue Panaque.

-Blue Panaque plecos actually prefer more “unusual” veggies such as potatoes… Also, you should likely offer fruits too.
+Blue Panaque plecos actually prefer more “unusual” veggies in their diet such as potatoes… Also, you should likely offer fruit too.

 6. Angelicus Pleco – Hypancistrus sp.
 L136

-Thanks to its rather small size, this fish can be kept in a tank that has at least 24 inches of horizontal length and 12 inches of width.
+Thanks to its rather small size, this fish can be kept in a tank that is at least 24 inches horizontal length and 12 inches wide.

 The Angelicus Pleco will appreciate a fish tank with medium to high water current, driftwood decorations, and round stones.